 Most commonly, a doctor recognizes clubfoot soon after birth just from looking at the shape and positioning of the newborn's foot.
 Occasionally, the doctor may request X-rays to fully understand how severe the clubfoot is, but usually X-rays are not necessary.

-It's possible to clearly see some cases of clubfoot before birth during an ultrasound exam.
-While nothing can be done before birth to solve the problem, knowing about the condition may give you time to learn more about clubfoot and get in touch with appropriate health experts, such as a genetic counselor or an orthopedic surgeon.
+It's possible to clearly see most cases of clubfoot before birth during a routine ultrasound exam in week 20 of pregnancy.
+While nothing can be done before birth to solve the problem, knowing about the condition may give you time to learn more about clubfoot and get in touch with appropriate health experts, such as a pediatric orthopedic surgeon and a genetics counselor.

 Because your newborn's bones, joints and tendons are very flexible, treatment for clubfoot usually begins in the first week or two after birth.
 The goal of treatment is to improve the way your child's foot looks and works before he or she learns to walk, in hopes of preventing long-term disabilities.

 Stretching and casting (Ponseti method)